 Also, the Git version control system is responsible for keeping all team members up to date on the latest versions of files.
 This allows everyone on the team to work simultaneously on the same project while avoiding conflicts.

 The Version Control System is also popular with some other names like:

 - Configuration Management System

 Now try to Understand by taking a real-time example so that it will give an idea about how this version control system git works in the real world.

-Suppose in your team 3 developers are working and all are sitting in a different location of the globe but all are sharing one repository which is acting as a server.
-All developers are using that repository either for their committing or updating their assigned tasks after unit Testing is complete.
+Suppose in your team 3, developers are working, and all are sitting in a different location of the globe, but all are sharing one repository, which is acting as a server.
+All developers use that repository to commit or update their assigned tasks after unit Testing is complete.

-If you are working in a multinational company then there are a large number of workstations but have a single server repository.
+If you are working in a multinational company, there are many workstations that have a single server repository.
 All workstations will have their own working copy, and all source codes will be saved into a particular server repository.